The Prickly Pear Cactus (Opuntia) is a member of one of the largest of cactus families.

 Otherwise, check out a local Mexican market or health food store.

-You may find prickly pears for sale.
+You may find prickly pear trees for sale.

 They may be labeled as cactus pears, prickly cactus or as “tunas.”